Covariant formulation of f(Q) theory: Symmetric Teleparallel General Relativity

-Since the Riemann tensor vanishes, the parallel transport defined by the covariant derivative $\nabla$ and its associated affine connection ${\Gamma^{\lambda}}_{\mu \nu}$ is independent of the path, this is the reason for the terminology -- ``teleparallel.
-Besides the non-curvature condition, the symmetrical teleparallelism further poses a torsionless constraint on the connection, ${T^{\lambda}}_{\mu\nu}=0$, so that in symmetric teleparallel gravity the gravitation is totally attributed to the non-metricity.
-Indeed the action of STGR is entirely constructed from the non-metricity tensor
+Since the Riemann tensor vanishes, the parallel transport defined by the covariant derivative $\nabla$ and its associated affine connection ${\Gamma^{\lambda}}_{\mu \nu}$ is independent of the path, which is the reason for the terminology -- 'teleparallel'.
+Besides the condition of zero curvature, this theory further poses a torsionless constraint on the connection, ${T^{\lambda}}_{\mu\nu}=0$, so that in symmetric teleparallel gravity theory the gravitation is totally attributed to the non-metricity.
+Since torsion tensor vanishes, affine connection is symmetric in its lower indices and which is the reason for the terminology -- 'symmetric'.
+Finally, using Eq.(\ref{T=}), we can write down a GR equivalent action which is entirely constructed from the non-metricity tensor